SAP-archive/teched2020-DAT262/exercises/ex0/README.md

 All SAP Data Intelligence environments that are used for this hands-on workshop already have a Connection of type RFC to the backend SAP S/4HANA system set up (see in DI Connection Management).
 In the Pipelines that you create in SAP Data Intelligence, you can leverage the existing RFC Connection and find and integrate the provided CDS Views and custom ABAP Operators that were implemented during the Deep Dive parts of the workshop.

-If you have made yourself familiar with the structure of the workshop and your credentials for SAP Data Intelligence, please continue to the [Deep Dive 1 section](../dd1/README.md).
+If you have made yourself familiar with the structure of the workshop, the Enterprise Procurement Model (EPM), and your credentials for SAP Data Intelligence, please continue to the [Deep Dive 1 section](../dd1/README.md).